ibm-messaging/mq-metric-samples/cmd/mq_influx/README.md

 the queue manager publications.
 Look at the mq_influx.sh script or the yaml configuration file to see how to provide these parameters.

-In particular, if the database requires password authentication, then the password is not provided as a command-line parameter, or read from the environment.
-It needs to be given via a named file.

 The queue manager will usually generate its publications every 10 seconds.
 That is also the default interval being used in the monitor program to read those publications.

 ## Configuring InfluxDB
 No special configuration is required for InfluxDB.
-You may want to create an MQ-specific database, and suitable userids to access that database.
+You may want to create an MQ-specific bucket, and suitable userids with API tokens to access that bucket.

 ## Metrics
 Once the monitor program has been started,